 Here are some tips to help care for your feet and prevent diabetic foot problems:

 - Do not smoke.
 If you do smoke, try to stop.
-The American Diabetes Association explains the effects of smoking on diabetes and offers advice and tips to help you stop.

 - Notify your physician or podiatrist immediately if you detect any problems.